Nico Hoerner Player Props: Cubs vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 17th in the league.
+- The pitching staff for the Red Sox has a collective 8.6 K/9, which ranks 17th in MLB.

 © 2023 Data Skrive.
 All rights reserved.